cwelbeck/wxflows/examples/chat-app/README.md

 # Build a Chat Application with MCP (Model Context Protocol) using API Connect for GraphQL and watsonx.ai

+> [!IMPORTANT]
 > The functionality to build tools out of existing data sources such as APIs and Databases from `watsonx.ai Flows Engine / wxflows` is now part of API Connect for GraphQL (formerly StepZen).
-If you previously signed up for Flow Engine you don't have to sign up again, your existing login credentials and API Key remain valid.
+If you previously signed up for Flow Engine you don't have to sign up again, **your existing login credentials and API Key remain valid**.

 Here's a step-by-step tutorial for setting up and deploying an AI Agent that leverages Model Context Protocol (MCP) for tools with [API Connect for GraphQL (formerly StepZen)](https://dashboard.ibm.stepzen.com/) and LangGraph, including installing necessary dependencies, deploying the app, and running it locally.